Recovery Task Force

 Revelstoke businesses are the heart of our community.
 We want to understand what assistance may be needed to ensure your business has a successful re-opening as the province moves into different phases of restarting the economy.
 We may conduct various surveys as we progress through our current situation.

 July 30, 2020 - A Social Sector survey has been sent out to organizations and staff for help identify common goals, streamline support and resources, guide communications strategies, and enable us to work better together to build a more resilient community for all.
 Contact your organization for more information on this survey.
-It is open until Aug 21, 2020.
+The survey remains open until further notice.
+We look forward to receiving your input.

 The following are resources relative to the Recovery Task Force for background information,